Articles from SaveYour.Town

 • You don’t have to know all the answers

 You just have to be open to new ideas Our Idea Friendly Method is backed by research, but refreshingly simple and practical.
+Openness to new ideas is an advantage for rural areas addressing change, a Christian Science Monitor article said, pointing to work by Dr. David Peters, Iowa State University, and Dr. Linda Lobao, Ohio State University.
 Iowa State University studied 99 small towns for a period of over 20 years.
 In that time, those towns experienced every kind of change.
 Some lost a manufacturer, others gained a new business.
 Some lost a local school, some had big growth in their schools.
-Some were hit by natural disasters, others were spared.
-What the researchers concluded was that no matter what happened or didn’t happen, the towns that prospered the best were the ones that were…
+Some were hit…

 • A sample cheap placemaking idea for 2020